tligorio/sample_pages_csci127/CSCI235_Spring2019.md

 **Tel:** (212) 772-5213 (CS Department)

 **Office Hours:** Friday 12-2pm Room 1001-A Hunter North **(note this is NOT my office)** or by appointment.
-**Note:** Office hours will be subject to change and cancellation, please check the annoucements on this page before visiting.
+**Note:** Office hours will be subject to change and cancellation, please check the announcements on this page before visiting.

 ### UTA tutoring: